 Rate Guide

-R3000 per night up to 6 guests, thereafter R250 per adult, R200 per child (up to 12 yrs).
+R3500 per night up to 6 guests, thereafter R250 per adult, R200 per child (up to 12 yrs).
 Minimum 2 night stay.
 Long weekends minimum 3 night stay.
-Once-off surcharge of R2000 if booked for Christmas or New Year.

 Quick Facts